BJP MPs in Lok Sabha attack West Bengal govt on Birbhum violence, TMC rebuts | Law-Order

 Sukanta Majumdar, the state unit chief of the BJP, spoke on the matter later.

-Rebutting the allegations, Trinamool Congress (TMC) leader Sudip Bandyopadhyay said whatever happened in West Bengal's Birbhum district had nothing to do with any political fight and noted that around 20 people have been arrested by the state police in connection with the incident.
+Rebutting the allegations, Trinamool Congress (TMC) leader Sudip Bandyopadhyay said whatever happened in Birbhum had nothing to do with any political fight and noted that around 20 people have been arrested by the state police in connection with the incident.

 He asked the BJP not to do politics over the incident and said his party has sought an appointment with Union Home Minister Amit Shah regarding the matter.
 Shad met a delegation of BJP MPs from the state on Tuesday.